-- 3.317 Sport England estimates that nationally about 264,000 adults take part in bowls at least once a week, but there is no specific split between indoor bowls and outdoor. - 3.318 Indoor bowls is not universally popular throughout England.
+- 3.288 Sport England estimates that nationally about 264,000 adults take part in bowls at least once a week, but there is no specific split between indoor bowls and outdoor. - 3.289 Indoor bowls is not universally popular throughout England.
 There are significant regional variations in the provision of indoor bowls centres (IBCs) across the country.
-Historically, indoor bowls has proved more popular in areas of England where the outdoor game is 'flat green' rather than 'crown green', and the bowling in Rutland is flat green.
+Historically, indoor bowls has proved more popular in areas of England where the outdoor game is 'flat green' rather than 'crown green', and the bowling in Rutland is flat green. - 3.290 The Sport England Active People Surveys from 2005 to 2015 show a clear pattern, that the sport is primarily male, and is primarily attractive to those people of retirement age and older.
+As Rutland has an aging population, this suggests that the sport of bowls should increase in popularity over time.

-- 3.319 There is one specialist indoor bowls site in Rutland at the Uppingham Bowls Club, which has 2 rinks.
+- 3.291 There is one specialist indoor bowls site in Rutland at the Uppingham Bowls Club, which has 2 rinks.
 The location of this site and the other indoor bowls centres with a 20 minute drive time catchment are identified in Figure 42.
-This shows that most of the county has access to an indoor specialist bowls centre, either the Uppingham site or to sites outside of Rutland. - 3.320 The sites outside the boundary but closest to Rutland are:
+This shows that most of the county has access to an indoor specialist bowls centre, either the Uppingham site or to sites outside of Rutland. - 3.292 The sites outside the boundary but closest to Rutland are: